Posted by United Goods on Feb 23 2018

 As a kid, what did you want to be when you grew up?

-What do you think we'd be surprised to learn about you?
+What might we be surprised to learn about you?

-I’m a shoe fanatic.
-So, what's a favorite pair you’ve owned?
+I’m a shoe-a-holic.
+What is a favorite pair you’ve owned?